Alvin76/Minesweeper-OOD-class/README.md

 we are going to use a 2 dimensional array Paul Tutt

-what properity of the cells -- Davion Clark x,y location
+what properity of the cells
+  x,y location
     get
     pull